Equal pay matters. It’s a legal obligation and a moral responsibility for all businesses, no matter their size.

 Final thoughts

-SMEs can move towards gender pay parity by undertaking reviews in their small businesses.
+SMEs can move towards gender pay equality by undertaking reviews in their small businesses.

 Author: Laura Sands